slamora/brackets-wiki/Linux-Version.md

 A Linux version of Brackets has [always been on the roadmap](https://trello.com/card/linux-desktop-application/4f90a6d98f77505d7940ce88/457) but there is currently no official Brackets build for Linux.
 Recently however the community has started work on the Linux version.
 This wiki will serve as a resource for anyone wanting to work on or use Brackets in Linux.

+### Current Status

+* There's an [unofficial build (see below)](#wiki-pritam-build) based on the older Sprint 16 release of Brackets.
+It's possible to get this build working with newer Brackets source, but some functionality will be missing.
+* **We need your help** to get newer builds working and create a more permanent, maintainable Linux build process.
+See steps below to [hack together a Linux build](#wiki-building) and get started tinkering.
+* See ["Issues and Workarounds" at the bottom of this page](#wiki-issues) for more tips.

+### The Challenge

+Brackets uses the [Chromium Embedded Framework version 3 (CEF3)](http://code.google.com/p/chromiumembedded/) for [brackets-shell](https://github.com/adobe/brackets-shell/), the native wrapper that hosts Brackets.
+There is currently no Linux binary for CEF3 and building it requires some manual work.

+In addition, the brackets-shell project includes several extensions to CEF to enable desktop functionality (file I/O, native menus, launching Chrome for Live Preview, managing the built-in Node.js server, drag-and-drop, etc.).
+The code for these extensions is mostly OS-specific and will need to be ported to Linux.
+Some was ported in Pritam's Sprint 16 build, but a significant amount of this platform-specific code was added _after_ Sprint 16.

+We also need to create an automated build process for Linux, paralleling the build scripts already in place for Windows & Mac.
+This will make it possible keep the Linux version up to date as new Brackets sprints are released twice a month.

-### Using the Unofficial Build (by Priam Baral)
+## <a name="pritam-build"></a> Older Unofficial Build (by Pritam Baral)

+[Pritam Baral](https://github.com/pritambaral) put a bunch of effort into porting brackets-shell to Linux, and has posted pre-built binaries for download.
+To use:

-* clone the main repo https://github.com/adobe/brackets.git
+* Clone the main repo https://github.com/adobe/brackets.git
-* download the latest binary from Pritam's downloads page: https://github.com/pritambaral/brackets-shell/downloads (looks like Brackets-shell-....bz2)
+* Download the latest binary from Pritam's downloads page: https://github.com/pritambaral/brackets-shell/downloads (looks like Brackets-shell-....bz2)
-* extract the binary.
+* Extract the binary.
-* symlink in "brackets/src" (from the main repo) as "www" in the directory with the Brackets binary
+* Symlink in "brackets/src" (from the main repo) as "www" in the directory with the Brackets binary
-* also symlink in the "samples" directory
+* Also symlink in the "samples" directory
-* run ./Brackets
+* Run ./Brackets

-The shell of it looks like:
+Aka, in shell terms:

 ```bash
 mkdir ~/brackets && cd ~/brackets